shawnbandy/ReadME-Generator/assets/A.md

 <a name="CG"></a>
 ### ContributingGuidelines
-F
+E

 <a name="TI"></a>
 ### TestInstructions
-G
+F

 <a name="Q"></a>
 ### Questions
-Link to GitHub Profile: https://github.com/H
+Link to GitHub Profile: https://github.com/G

 How to contact me:
-Email: I
+Email: H